gnocchixyz/gnocchi/doc/source/install.rst

     gnocchi-api

-You then need to run the `gnocchi-metricd` daemon to enable new measures processing in the background.
-Some storage drivers (such as `influxdb`) do not need this process to run – so it will exit gracefully at startup.
+You then need to run the `gnocchi-metricd` daemon to enable new measures processing and metrics expunge in the background.

 Running As A WSGI Application
 =============================